jasongrimes/fretboardfoundation/_pages/book.md

 <div class="chapter-abstract color-callout-dark">
 A free book about learning guitar for intermediate guitarists.
-It aims to organize and simplify the information needed to achieve fluency on guitar, including playing by ear, chords and harmony, and scales and melody.
+It aims to organize and simplify the information required for fluency on guitar, including playing by ear, chords and harmony, and scales and melody.
 </div>